Connect With Us

 If you have any questions please feel free to contact our office located in Roselle, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are dealing with pain in your feet and ankles, you may want to seek help from a podiatrist.
-Feel free to contact Dr. Yeon A. Shim from Roselle Podiatry Group.
+Blisters are prone to making everyday activities extremely uncomfortable.
+If your feet are hurting, contact Dr. Yeon A. Shim of Roselle Podiatry Group.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Achilles tendon injuries need immediate attention to avoid future complications.
 If you have any concerns, contact Dr. Yeon A. Shim of Roselle Podiatry Group.
 Our doctor can provide the care you need to keep you pain-free and on your feet.